asvyazhin/CSS-guideline/README.md

  */
 ```

-Each of selector's properties can have own one-line explanatory comments:
+Each of selector's properties can have its own one-line explanatory comments:

 ```css
 .btn--type_order {